Gardener’s Hands 101: Protection & Cleaning Tips

-The first line of defense is protecting the hands by wearing gloves.
-Many prefer gardening without gloves, if that’s you–you may want to reconsider.
-Not only do you want to make sure your tetanus shots are up-to-date, you don’t know what kind of parasites are living in the soil that you’re up to your elbows in (this is one reason why some gardeners get so miserable about neighborhood cats lurking around their gardens).
-Garden gloves will help protect your hands from dirt–but also your health.
+If you prefer working with bare hands, make sure tetanus shots are up-to-date.
+Who knows what kind of parasites are living in the soil that you’re up to your elbows in (this is one reason why some get so miserable about neighborhood cats lurking around their yards).

-- Tip: If you find garden gloves too clumsy to work with, you can try using latex or surgical gloves, they fit the hand nicely and are less bulky around the fingers.
-Sprinkle a little talcum powder or cornstarch on your hands before putting them on to help with sweaty hands and glove removal.
-The gloves can be used over and over again until they rip or tear.
+- The first line of defense is wearing gloves.
+If fabric ones are too clumsy to work with, try using latex or surgical ones instead, they fit nicely and are less bulky around the fingers.
+Sprinkle on a little talcum powder or cornstarch first before putting them on to help absorb moisture and make removal easier.
+They can be used over and over again until they rip or tear.

-Lather Up
+Lather Up:

-Before putting on gloves, try lathering them up with lotions, lards and moisturizers to make washup easier (the idea is that the dirt will be trapped by the heavy oils and will wash off with the moisturizer).
+Before putting on gloves, try lathering them up with lotions, lards and moisturizers to make washup easier (the idea is that the dirt will be trapped by the heavy oils and will come off with the moisturizer).

 Some ideas: